abeldekat/harpoonline/README.md

 *Note*: You can also use inner highlights in the formatter function.
 See the example recipe for NvChad.

+For other ideas, have a look at the implementation of the built-in formatters.

 ## Harpoon lists